PaulHazelden/TheOtherPlace/README.md

 Since then it has been reviewed and revised countless times, with copies sent to around 70 people; there were others I forgot to note at the time, and others who had it passed on to them by someone else.
-We are currently on revision 126 of the 12th major version.
 Along the way, there have been two significant re-writes.

-The online article - which is still available - was 23,746 words long, including the footnotes.
-The latest draft of the book, now called 'Jesus and the Other Place', is 90,587 words and 249 pages.
-A lot of detail has been added, but the online article still provides the basic content.
+The book is now called 'Jesus and the Other Place'; a lot of detail has been added, but the online article still provides the basic content.

 The late and much lamented Roger Forster was good enough to write a foreword when